jbx-protocol/juice-docs-v2/docs/api/contracts/jbetherc20projectpayer/write/-_pay.md

 1. Get a reference to the terminal that should be sent the payment by checking for the project's stored primary terminal for the token being paid.

     ```
-    // Find the terminal for this contract's project.
+    // Find the terminal for the specified project.
     IJBPaymentTerminal _terminal = directory.primaryTerminalOf(_projectId, _token);
     ```